ArshRai17/cool-anemone/content/about.md

 *   wrote and designed a wide variety of GUI and CLI based technical content

-*   reviewed and wrote several user interfaces (UI) texts
+*   reviewed and wrote several user interface (UI) texts

-*   developed and managed information architecture (IA) for several technical documentation
+*   managed information architecture (IA) for several technical documentation

 *   kept the end-user at the centre for all content development process